by giampiero assandri

 b)- from the Valnera Hill or Valdònierfòrkò down towards the South, dividing the Gressoney Valley, up to the important Hill Ranzola.
 It contains the two beautiful Lakes Estoul.

-c)- last area of lower elevation, which rises from the Hill of Ranzola first at the Punta della Regina finally to decline significantly on the watershed to the West with the parallel Walloon of Frudiera up to the top 'inhabited Graines with its magnificent castle with tower.
+c)- last area of lower elevation, which rises from the Hill of Ranzola first at the Punta della Regina finally to decline significantly on the watershed to the West with the parallel Vallon of Frudiera up to the top 'inhabited Graines with its magnificent castle with tower.
 Three distinct zones separated and otherwise characterized in the same extended area.

 NOTA: inoltre dar un'occhiatina, sempre su SP, ai lavori varii al riguardo dell'attrezzatura, tecnica, raccomandazioni ed itinerari scelti ed indicati a riguardo della suddetta pratica.